Thread ID Made Easy

 What is BSP and NPT thread?

 In the vast world of fittings, threaded fittings play a major role.
-They are ideal for fast assembly and disassembly and give you an opportunity to solve any possible faults, maintenances and malfunction.
-In particular, two types of threads are mostly used, especially in hydraulics: BSP thread and NPT thread.
+They are ideal for fast assembly and disassembly and provide opportunities to address faults and maintenance issues.
+Two common thread types in hydraulics are BSP and NPT threads.

 NPT Thread